Impact of existence and nonexistence of pivot on the coverage of empirical best linear prediction intervals for small areas: Monte Carlo Simulations

 \subsection{Further simulations on asymmetric cases}

 While some of our theoretical results for single bootstrap are based on the symmetry assumption, we also use simulation studies to assess our proposed parametric bootstrap method under asymmetric conditions.
 Specifically, for the same models and parameter choices as above, we change $\mathcal{G}$ to be a shifted exponential distribution (SE).
 Besides the seven prediction intervals mentioned before, we also include our proposed double parametric bootstrap intervals in this subsection and we expect they might improve the potential coverage error under asymmetric conditions.
 Below, the double bootstrap method based on the Fay-Herriot variance estimator is denoted by \textbf{DB.FH}, and the double bootstrap method based on the Prasad-Rao variance estimator is indicated by \textbf{DB.PR}.
 We keep bootstrap sample of size 400 in the first stage and apply two different sizes $B_2 \in (50, 100)$ in the second stage.
 Since for $B_2 =50$ and $B_2 =100$, we obtained very similar results.
 Moreover, the two patterns of $D_i$ gave us similar results.
-In the following, we provide detailed discussions only for $B_2 =100$ under the pattern (i), but the results for $B_2 =50$ are provided in the Appendix \ref{App:G}.
+In the following, we provide detailed discussions only for $B_2 =100$ under the pattern (i), but the results for $B_2 =50$ are provided in the Supplementary Material.
+The average computation time per simulation run for the proposed double bootstrap method is 22.41 seconds for $m = 15,\; B_2 = 50$; 36.61 seconds for $m = 15,\; B_2 = 100$; 57.60 seconds for $m = 50,\; B_2 = 50$; and 97.10 seconds for $m = 50,\; B_2 = 100$.

 Table \ref{tab2:z0} shows the percentages of negative estimates for $A$ under the SE distribution.
 When $m = 15$, the Prasad-Rao method-of-moments approach yields very high percentages of negative estimates at both the first and second stages of bootstrapping.
 Although the Fay-Herriot method results in fewer negative estimates than the Prasad-Rao approach, the occurrence of negative estimates remains notable, especially when the number of small areas is small (e.g., $m = 15$).